zubxxr/multi-vehicle-avp/docs/index.md

 ## Getting Started

-This AVP implementation builds on the [Multi-Vehicle AV Framework](https://zubxxr.github.io/multi-vehicle-framework).
-Make sure the framework is installed and set up before proceeding.
+DMV-AVP builds on [DMAVA](https://github.com/zubxxr/distributed-multi-autonomous-vehicle-architecture).
+Make sure DMAVA is installed and set up before proceeding.

-Once the framework is ready, see the [System Architecture](GettingStarted/SystemArchitecture/index.md) page to begin running the AVP system.
+Once DMAVA is ready, see [System Architecture](GettingStarted/SystemArchitecture/index.md).

+## Developer Quick Commands

-For a condensed list of frequently used commands, refer to the [Developer Quick Commands](DeveloperGuide/QuickCommands/index.md) page.
+For a condensed list of frequently used commands, refer to [Developer Quick Commands](DeveloperGuide/QuickCommands/index.md).

 ## Troubleshooting

-Refer to [Issues](https://github.com/zubxxr/multi-vehicle-framework/issues) to see if the issue has been addressed.
+Refer to [DMAVA Issues](https://github.com/zubxxr/distributed-multi-autonomous-vehicle-architecture) to see if the issue has been addressed.
 Otherwise, feel free to open one.